Skip to Content

 Some of the projects we are currently engaged in:

-• Entrepreneurial ecosystem efficacy for indigenous entrepreneurs (Ngā Pae o Te Maramatanga funded scoping study from March 2017 to March 2018)
+(Ngā Pae o Te Maramatanga funded scoping study from March 2017 to March 2018).

 Massey Business School’s vision is inclusive of Māori and aims to conduct research and teaching that is relevant and accessible to Māori.
 Te Au Rangahau is one vehicle through which these aspirations are being achieved.
 As academics, our intention is to do research that empowers Māori and contributes to Māori aspirations and wellbeing.

-Dr Jason Paul Mika is a senior lecturer in the School of Management, Massey University at Palmerston North, and a director of Te Au Rangahau, the Māori Business & Leadership Research Centre.
+Dr Jason Paul Mika is a senior lecturer in the School of Management, Massey University at Palmerston North, and a director of Te Au Rangahau, the Māori Business and Leadership Research Centre.

 Jason is the principal investigator for ‘Entrepreneurial ecosystem efficacy for indigenous entreprenuers, funded by Ngā Pae o Te Maramatanga, and Māori responsiveness in mainstream organisations, funded by Massey University Research Fund.